SungardAS/aws-services-alerts/README.md

     $ node tests/test.js

+## How To Add a New Region

+- Add a new region in 'CWLtoKinesisRole' in `template.yaml` and update the stack

+- Run the lambda function, `SungardAS-Alerts-Destination`

+## How To Add a New Account

+- Run the lambda function, `SungardAS-Alerts-Destination` with `accounts` values including the new account id

 ## [![Sungard Availability Services | Labs][labs-logo]][labs-github-url]

 This project is maintained by the Labs group at [Sungard Availability